llvm/llvm-project/amd/device-libs/README.md

 ## USING BITCODE LIBRARIES

-The ROCm language compilers and runtimes automatically link the required bitcode files invoked during the process of creating a code object. clang will search for these libraries by default when targeting amdhsa, in the default ROCm install location.
+The ROCm compilers and runtimes automatically link the required bitcode files invoked during the process of creating a code object. clang will search for these libraries by default when targeting amdhsa, in the default ROCm install location.
 To specify a